vercel/fetch/packages/fetch/readme.md

 const fetch = createFetch(fetch);
 ```

-If no fetch implementation is supplied, it will attempt to use peerDep `node-fetch`.
+If no fetch implementation is supplied, it will attempt to use native fetch (if available) or peerDep `node-fetch` as fallback.